bhisaac/5eFP/5eFP-SRD.md

 **Revive (1 Action/minion).** Restore one defeated plant minion within line of sight to full health for each point spent.
 Plant minions defeated with fire cannot be revived in this way.

 **Thrash (1 Action).** The awakened shrub boss deals slashing damage to adjacent foes.
-A successful DEX save reduces the damage by half.
+A successful DEX check reduces the damage by half.

 ## Monsters (B)